nathanostdiek/ChatServer/README.md

 # ChatServer
 An online chat server where users can create public and private rooms, send messages to the room and privately to users, and like messages.
 The admin of a room can ban/kick users and quarantine/delete rooms.
+I created this with partner Sahara Ensley (sahara-ensley).

 ## Installation
 Clone the Repository